-Both mattresses follow the same approach here and they feel medium-firm.
-However, Casper feels a bit firmer and if we use my virtual firmness scale it would be a 6.5 with Emma being a 6-6.5.
+Both mattresses follow the same approach here and they have a medium-firm feel.
+However, Casper feels a bit firmer and if we use my virtual firmness scale here it would be a 6.5 with Emma being a 6.

 Casper is a mattress that did very well in the back and the side position but it didn’t perform well enough in the stomach position.
 Unfortunately, I am an avid stomach sleeper so this was disappointing for me.
 However, if you are a back or a side sleeper then Casper can be a great choice for you.
-If you are a couple, the edge support of the Casper mattress is good so you may consider this as an option.
+If you are a couple, the motion transfer of the Casper mattress is minimal so you may consider this as an option.

 Emma is a great mattress for all sleeping positions and I think this is quite hard to find.
 It performed well in all my tests providing my body with both comfort and support.
 I feel that they have really hit the sweet spot with their design and the mattress is very well balanced.
-Moreover, the edge supports is great which makes it suitable for couples.
+Moreover, the motion transfer is minimal which makes it suitable for couples.

 VERDICT: The fact that Casper didn’t perform well in the stomach position makes Emma the clear winner here.
 It’s really hard to find a mattress that performs well in all 3 positions and that is why Emma is so highly rated.